maartene/TicTacToeKata/NOTES.md

 ### (Possible) goals for next pom:

 - Create a model that when its state changes, displays the changes in the UI

+## Pomodoro 2

+### Goals:
+- Have a valid board definition
+- Have changes of board state reflected in the UI